 Sometimes, things just line up.
-In the past two weeks, I have watched three movies dealing with jazz music and musicians, and all three have found different, if not cliché approaches to explore the artistic expression of the genre.
+In the past two weeks, I have watched three movies dealing with jazz music and musicians, and all three have found different, if not cliché, approaches to explore the artistic expression of the genre.

 First was Damien Chazelle’s Whiplash, a grueling ordeal about a student/mentor relationship and the relentless pursuit of perfection.
 Following that was Keep On Keepin’ On, a documentary from Alan Hicks about Terry Clark and his protégé, Justin Kauflin.
 In direct contrast to Whiplash, Terry was not only one of the most prolific jazz trumpeters he was also the happiest.
-A narrative and a documentary set the stage beautifully for the final film in my makeshift trifecta, Low Down a narrative based on a memoir about a down-on-his-luck jazz pianist who can’t get clean of smack, try as he might.
+A narrative and a documentary set the stage beautifully for the final film in my makeshift trifecta, Low Down, a narrative based on a memoir about a down-on-his-luck jazz pianist who can’t get clean of smack, try as he might.
 If those three tropes don’t cover the wide range of jazz impressions, I don’t know what does.

 Set in Hollywood in 1974, Joe Albany is played by the always-impressive John Hawkes.
 Joe is a gifted pianist who never quite caught a break that he didn’t sabotage.
-Even though he played (once) with Charlie ‘Bird’ Parker, Joe never found a way to spin his talent into a career.
+Even though Joe played (once) with Charlie ‘Bird’ Parker, Joe never found a way to spin his talent into a career.
 Mainly because he was addicted to heroin and couldn’t separate himself from the drug or the friends he ran with that were hopelessly addicted as well.

 Director Jeff Preiss has made his bones as a documentary cinematographer, and it shows with his first feature film.
-With the help from cinematographer Christopher Blauvelt (who won an award for Low Down at this past Sundance Film Fest), Preiss loads the frame with lush, dusty images of sunlight streaming through cigarette smoke.
+With help from cinematographer Christopher Blauvelt (who won an award for Low Down at this past Sundance Film Fest), Preiss loads the frame with lush, dusty images of sunlight streaming through cigarette smoke.

-I am unfamiliar with Preiss’s work, and do not know what attracted him to Albany’s memoir or this particular subject matter, but he succeeds never the less.
-Low Down is filled with excellent performers giving excellent performances (even a walk on role from Peter Dinklage doesn’t strike a wrong note), excellent images and excellent music.
-Jazz isn’t just a style, it’s a musical mood and Low Down gets right in there.
+I am unfamiliar with Preiss’s work and do not know what attracted him to Albany’s memoir or this particular subject matter, but he succeeds nevertheless.
+Low Down is filled with excellent performers giving excellent performances (even a walk-on role from Peter Dinklage doesn’t strike a wrong note), excellent images, and excellent music.
+Jazz isn’t just a style, it’s a musical mood, and Low Down gets right in there.